Skip to main content

 func (s *Session) Marshal() ([]byte, error)

 Save writes a JSON blob (cookies, TLS session tickets, ECH configs) to disk.
-Marshal returns the same blob as bytes if you'd rather stuff it into Redis or a database.
+Marshal returns the same blob as bytes for storage in Redis, a database, or any other byte-shaped backend.
 Round-trip with LoadSession / UnmarshalSession.

 func (s *Session) GetCookies() []CookieInfo